goabstract/Awesome-Design-Tools/README.md

 <article id="wireframing-tools">

 ### Wireframing Tools
+A wireframe is a visual mockup that outlines the basic structure of the site, app, or landing.
+It helps you easily explain ideas on design & content.
+Here, we'll present the best wireframing tools for a variety of use cases.

 * [Balsamiq Cloud](https://balsamiq.cloud/) — effortless UI sketching.
 Capture your ideas, collaborate on your designs, get everyone on board.
 * [CSS Grid Builder](https://cssgrid.cc/css-grid-builder.html) — with this tool there is no HTML part to the grid.
 The grid only becomes apparent when content (elements) are added and positioned according to the grid rules. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
+* [Gliffy](https://www.gliffy.com/) — a tool for creating the framework, UML diagrams, flowcharts, wireframes and more.
 * [Gridzzly](http://gridzzly.com/) — the easiest way to create custom grid paper printable. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Layoutit](https://grid.layoutit.com/) — a interface builder for CSS Grid & Bootstrap that wants to be the kick-off for your front-end developments. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
+* [Pidoco](https://pidoco.com/en) — software that lets you quickly create click-through wireframes and fully interactive UX prototypes.
 * [Wireframe.cc](https://wireframe.cc/) — a simple wireframing tool that doesn't get in your way. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Whimsical Wireframes](https://whimsical.co/wireframes/) — instant wireframing at your fingertips.
 Rich library of configurable elements like buttons, inputs, checkboxes.
 * [1200px Grid System](https://1200px.com/) — helps you build a grid system for much wider website designs than the 960-pixel style.